ansys/pylumerical/doc/source/user_guide/session_management.rst

 Wrapping the session in a function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In Python you can use functions if you need to run numerous similar instances; for example, when sweeping over some optional parameters.
-For more information on how the important results are returned see :doc:`Passing data <passing_data>` and :doc:`Working with simulation objects <working_with_simulation_objects>`.
+In Python, you can use functions if you need to run numerous similar instances.
+For example, when sweeping over some optional parameters.
+For more information on how Lumerical sessions return results, see :doc:`Passing data <passing_data>` and :doc:`Working with simulation objects <working_with_simulation_objects>`.

 **Example**